ablestack/reactive-domain-objects/README.md

 }
 ```

-The NodeTypePath is: `child.grandchild`
+The NodePath is: `child.grandchild`

-For arrays items in the source JSON, the NodeTypePath doesn't need to factor in the element index or key.
+For arrays items in the source JSON, the NodePath doesn't need to factor in the element index or key.

-For example, the NodeTypePath:`children.grandchildren` matches the `grandchild` type in the following source graph:
+For example, the NodePath:`children.grandchildren` matches the `grandchild` type in the following source graph:

 ```TypeScript
 const rootSourceNode = {